asimonov/CarND-Path-Planning-Project/README.md

 highway driving.
 The driver program has to drive the car in simulator around circular highway track.
-It is given waypoints but has to adapt the speed/ to follow the track, avoid crashing to other vehicles and plan 'comfortable' paths wihtin reasonable limits of acceleration and jerk.
+It is given waypoints but has to adapt the speed/ to follow the track, avoid crashing to other vehicles and plan 'comfortable' paths within reasonable limits of acceleration and jerk.

 It is given localisation data about the